-IMPORTANT DATES & DEADLINES

-December (FALL SEMESTER) 2022
+IMPORTANT DATES & DEADLINES December (FALL SEMESTER) 2023

 Note: All theses/dissertations must be submitted electronically.

-If you plan to graduate during FALL 2022, please adhere to the following deadlines:
+If you plan to graduate during FALL 2023, please adhere to the following deadlines:

-C1 Final data ta annhu far darma (acrtificata far T. II.
-2022, meduation September 2, 2022 Final date to apply for degree/certificate for Fall 2022 graduation.
-Final date for submitting Program of Study forms to the Graduate School for graduation in Fall 2022 .
-An Advisory Committee form for Master of Arts, Master of September 2, 2022 Science, and all doctoral candidates must be on file by this date.
-Final date for submitting applications for Admission to Candidacy to the Graduate School for doctoral candidates who plan to graduate in Fall 2022.
-If you were not October 3, 2022 admitted to candidacy prior to October 3, 2022, you must register for 10 hours Fall 2022.
-Final date for submitting requests for Transfer of Credit, with accompanying October 7, 2022 transcripts, to the Graduate School for students graduating in Fall 2022 .
-Final date for doctoral students to submit information for the Commencement October 14, 2022 Program for Fall 2022 graduation (use the form at grad.uga.edu) Final date for electronically submitting one complete copy of a thesis or October 31, 2022 dissertation for a format check for Fall 2022 graduation.
-Final date for receipt of the following by the Graduate School: Final Defense Approval Form November 23, 2022 & ETD Submission Approval Form (all doctoral, MS, MA, MHP, and MLA) and corrected copy of thesis/dissertation for Fall 2022 graduation. copy of thesis/dissertation for Fail 2022 graduation.
-Final date for completing all requirements except submission of theses/ dissertations (see earlier December 9, 2022 deadlines).
-The Graduate School must receive notification concerning removal of incompletes, certificate completions, final examinations, etc., for Fall 2022 graduation.
-(Note: this does not include grades for courses in which students are currently enrolled) December 16, 2022 Graduation.
+September 1, 2023 Final date to apply for degree/certificate for Fall 2023 graduation.
+September 1, 2023 Final date for submitting Program of Study forms to the Graduate School for graduation in Fall 2023.
+An Advisory Committee form for Master of Arts, Master of Science, and all doctoral candidates must be on file by this date.
+October 2, 2023 Final date for submitting applications for Admission to Candidacy to the Graduate School for doctoral candidates who plan to graduate Fall 2023.
+If you were not admitted to candidacy prior to June 23, 2023 you must register for Fall 2023.
+October 6, 2023 Final date for submitting requests for Transfer of Credit, with accompanying transcripts, to the Graduate School for students graduating in Fall 2023.
+October 13, 2023 Final date for doctoral students to submit information for the Commencement Program for Fall 2023 graduation (use the form at grad.uga.edu) October 30, 2023 Final date for electronically submitting one complete copy of a thesis or dissertation for a format check for Fall 2023 graduation.
+November 22, 2023 Final date for receipt of the following by the Graduate School: Final Defense Approval Form & ETD Submission Approval Form (all doctoral, MS, MA, MHP, and MLA) and corrected copy of thesis/dissertation for Fall 2023 graduation.
+December 8, 2023 Final date for completing all requirements except submission of theses/dissertations (see earlier deadlines).
+The Graduate School must receive notification concerning removal of incompletes, certificate completions, final examinations, etc., for Fall 2023 graduation.
+(Note: this does not include grades for courses in which students are currently enrolled) Graduation.
 Diplomas will be mailed approximately six to eight weeks after graduation.
-Fuidewate as ADC Address changes, if necessary, should be made with the Office of the Registrar to ensure receipt of Friday at 9:30 AM diploma. grad.uga.edu/index.php/currentstudents/policies-procedures/graduationceremonies/ graduation-information January 9, 2023 Date the Graduate School will accept theses/dissertations for format checks for future e e e graduations.
+Address changes, if necessary, should be made with the Office of the Registrar to ensure receipt of diploma. https://grad.uga.edu/about/annual-events/commencement/ January 8, 2024 Date the Graduate School will accept theses/dissertations for format checks for future graduations.